iamhruthiks/YelpCamp-HRUTHIK-S/README.md

 # YelpCamp
-- YelpCamp is a website where users can create and review campgrounds, utilizing RESTful routes for seamless navigations and interactions.
+YelpCamp is a website where users can create and review campgrounds, utilizing RESTful routes for seamless navigations and interactions.
-- This project was build using Node.js, Express, MongoDB and Bootstrap.
-Passport.js was used to handle authentication.

 ## Features
 - <b>Campground Creation</b>: Registered users can create new campgrounds, providing details such as the campground's name, description, location, and images.